Wondering where to watch the fireworks in Hong Kong? Here are places you can celebrate with a bang!

 - Golden Bauhinia Square in Wan Chai – with the Convention Centre in the background and the fireworks in the foreground (sky!) this is a great spot on the island to watch!

-- ifc Mall – head upstairs to the top of the mall and hang out outside of RED bar to catch the views… what’s more, the space outside is a public free-seating area.
-Perfect!
+- ifc Mall – head upstairs to the top of the mall and hang out near Dear Lilly to catch the views… what’s more, the space outside is a public free-seating area and you can head over early to grab a burger and cheesy chips from Shake Shack.

 - The Peak – no doubt the Peak will have one of the best views on the island, it will also be quite packed.
 Make sure to go early to grab a spot on one of the many viewing areas.